 Why: A data mesh to power up our Active Liquidity Network

-Kyriba's mission is to support corporate finance digitisation on all liquidity and cash related items.
-And Kyriba's strategy to deliver on that mission is to build the first and leading open platform for enterprise liquidity management.
-I'm managing Kyriba data engineering team and part of our work is to build the data platform required to enable this strategy.
+Kyriba's mission is to support corporate finance digitization on all liquidity and cash related items and Kyriba's strategy to deliver on that mission is to build the first and leading open platform for enterprise liquidity management.
+I am managing Kyriba's data engineering team and a part of our work is to build the data platform required to enable this strategy.
 The role of this platform is to support our data engineers, internal teams, partners and ultimately our customers to get access to actionable insights based on their data.
-That's our context, we want to enable the Kyriba ecosystem to create more value from their data.
+That is our context, we want to enable the Kyriba ecosystem to create more value from their data.

 This article is the first of a series intended to present our progress in our journey to build a Data Mesh to power up our active liquidity network.

 Of course, we are not starting from nothing, we already have a data platform supporting our Business Intelligence solution as well as our data driven analytics such as fraud detection, cash forecasting & co.
-Concretely, it's a data warehouse.
-It's based on a star schema data model governed by the data team and fed by a modern data pipeline powered by Apache Spark.
+Basically, it is a data warehouse.
+It is based on a star schema data model governed by the data team and fed by a modern data pipeline powered by Apache Spark.

 The overall data pipeline is actually matching at 100% the current state of technology, architecture and organization as described by Zhamak and as depicted in the following diagram extracted from her data mesh principles article.

-Operational data Plane: That's the Kyriba functional modules (Core, Liquidity, Risk, …).
-They store the data in RDBMS.
+Operational data Plane: That is the Kyriba functional modules (Core, Liquidity, Risk, etc.) They store the data in RDBMS.
 They are owned by dedicated functional development teams.
 Those apps are exporting their data as batches, typically daily.

 Data Pipelines: In house data pipeline owned by Kyriba data team and powered by Apache Spark.